zatchet/PersistenTown/testingFirebase.md

 # Manually Testing Firebase

+Firebase functionality does not need to be directly tested, but its integration with our app does.
+However, Firebase emulators, which are used for local testing, were incompatible with our project due to its requirement of a higher node version and its usage of Mocha instead of Jest.

 To test our usage of Firebase, we had to manually test creating and signing into an account, and displaying that account's information.
 This document details the steps we followed to test that Firebase accurately creates and stores user accounts, then displays that data.